Note: The links in this post are affiliate links.

 Hardware issues like a bad hard drive or an over-heating system can usually be fixed by anyone who has experience working with computer hardware, even if they aren’t a “pro”.
 In fact, you could possibly even do it yourself with the help of a YouTube video!

 Software issues such as malware infections and corrupted Windows installations can also often be remedied by an informed and experienced layman.
+In fact, you might even be able to fix the problem yourself.

 Bottom line: Taking an ailing computer to a repair shop isn’t always the best course of action.